IND-W vs SL-W Dream11 Team Prediction, Fantasy Tips: SL Women vs India Women

 SL-W vs IND-W Probable Playing XI

-Sri Lanka Women: Hasini Perera, Chamari Athapaththu (c), Hansima Karunaratne, Kavisha Dilhari, Harshitha Madavi, Nilakshi de Silva, Anushka Sanjeewani (wk), Oshadi Ranasinghe, Rashmi de Silva, Inoka Ranaweera, Achini Kulasuriya
+Sri Lanka Women: Chamari Athapaththu (c), Hasini Perera, Harshitha Madavi, Vishmi Gunaratne, Nilakshi de Silva, Kavisha Dilhari, Oshadi Ranasinghe, Anushka Sanjeewani (wk), Inoka Ranaweera, Ama Kanchana, Achini Kulasuriya

-India Women: Smriti Mandhana, Shafali Verma, Harleen Deol, Harmanpreet Kaur (c), Yastika Bhatia (wk), Richa Ghosh, Deepti Sharma, Pooja Vastrakar, Renuka Singh, Rajeshwari Gayakwad, Meghna Singh
+India Women: Smriti Mandhana, Shafali Verma, Harmanpreet Kaur (c), Yastika Bhatia (wk), Deepti Sharma, Harleen Deol, Pooja Vastrakar, Richa Ghosh, Rajeshwari Gayakwad, Renuka Singh, Meghna Singh

 More Stories